Jess Wilson

-Jessica Kate Wilson (born 25 April 1990) is an Australian politician who is the Leader of the Opposition in Victoria and the leader of the Victorian Liberal Party since November 2025, and Shadow Treasurer of Victoria since October 2025.
-She was elected party leader in a leadership spill on 18 November 2025.
-Wilson is also the Liberal Party member for Kew in the Victorian Legislative Assembly and was first elected at the 2022 Victorian state election.
+Jessica Kate Wilson (born 25 April 1990) is an Australian politician who has served as the leader of the Opposition in Victoria and the leader of the Victorian Liberal Party since 2025.
+She has been the member of parliament (MP) for the district of Kew since 2022.

-Prior to her candidacy at the 2022 state election, Wilson was Executive Director of Policy at the Business Council of Australia.
+Prior to entering politics, Wilson was Executive Director of Policy at the Business Council of Australia.
 She is the daughter of former state MP Ron Wilson.